rduplain/qwerty.sh/README.md

 ### Trust

+**Only run code from trusted sources.
+This includes copy/paste qwerty.sh invocations and run-command (rc) .qwertyrc files.**

 The qwerty.sh project has a single focus: provide a script as a service.

 The script downloads and runs locally; no information given to the script is